Kcsmith0708/DCC-EX-Mega-WiFI-Plug-Play-CS/README.md

 2) DCC-EX Command Station Program.
    - DCC-EX Mega + WiFi EXRAIL Plug & Play Command Station is a COMPLETE packaged system 'Ready to Run'
-   - CommandStation-EX folder includes a Complete Master v4.1.1 release plus these extra files for the Plug & Play example.
+   - CommandStation-EX folder includes a Complete Master v4.1.2 release plus these extra files for the Plug & Play example.

    Includes tabs for;
    -  config.h                        *--  Sets up WiFi on Serial3, a OLED 128x32 display, a DFPlayer on Serial1*
    -  myAutomation.h                  *--  Sets up these first three #includes my___.h files and is ready to go.*
    -  myEXRAIL_Courses_100_Macros.h   *--  Sets up Sensors, Servo Turnouts, FX Layout Devices, Mimic Panel buttons & WiFi Throttles Cmd buttons*
    -  myEXRAIL_Courses_200_Macros.h   *--  Sets up EXRAIL Automation(n) 201 thru 206 for Loco runs.*
-   -  myDCCEX_CommandSummary.h        *--  Sets up DCCEX Command Summary </START 411> displays Commands in IDE serial monitor.*
+   -  myDCCEX_CommandSummary4.1h      *--  Sets up DCCEX Command Summary </START 411> displays Commands in IDE serial monitor.*
    -  myHal.cpp                       *--  Sets up DFPlayer mini micro-SD card & Ultrasonic Sensor configurations*
    -  mySetup.h                       *--  Sets up Sensors 'S' Turnouts'T' & Outputs'Z' and the DFPlayer & Ultrasonic Sensor requirements.
                                                    And I use it to automatically upload & populate JMRI Tools->Table-> Sensors,Turnouts, Outputs.
                                                    It also seems to be a good example of how a mySetup.h could be configured and used without EXRAIL.*

-Open COMMANDSTATION-EX_Courses 4.1.1 Folder
+Open COMMANDSTATION-EX_Courses 4.1 Folder
  -   Open the COMMANDSTATION-EX folder
  -   click on COMMANDSTATION-EX.ino and the Arduino IDE editor will open automatically.
 In the IDE Editor menu bar